Jukainite/REL_assignment/README.md

 # Comparisons

-One table with performance comparisons in Validation betIen my Tabular Method and Function Approximation implemented and Deep Reinforcement Learning methods implemented in this figure
+One table with winning rate comparisons in Validation between my Tabular Method and Function Approximation implemented and Deep Reinforcement Learning methods implemented in this figure
 ![alt text](image.png)

 The Q-Learning Function Approximation method with the performance well against both Players (MaxDamagePlayer and RandomPlayer) was Q-Learning Function Approximation in the Deterministic environment.